 Classical strategic planning is based upon the assumption of a slowly changing future.
-This assumption is wrong.
+That assumption is wrong.

-Climate change, technological innovation, resource challenges, political and social volatility, and more frequent technical and natural disasters point to the newly emerging context of strategic planning.
+Climate change, technological innovation, resource shortages, political and social volatility, and more frequent technical and natural disasters point to a newly emerging context for strategic planning.
 The U.S. Army War College calls this the “VUCA Context“; Volatile, Uncertain, Complex and Ambiguous.

-Thankfully, there are a range of useful tools for addressing long term planning under uncertainty that mainstream planning and public policy have hitherto mostly ignored.
-These include scenario planning, social simulation, role playing, red teaming, crowd sourcing, collective intelligence, sensemaking and experiential learning, all of which create new possibilities for strategic understanding and action.
+Thankfully, there are a range of useful tools for addressing long term planning under uncertainty.
+These include scenario planning, futures and foresight, role playing, red teaming, collective intelligence, crowdsourcing, and experiential learning to name but a few.